BBQ Chicken In A Foil Bag.

 When we got the television, it was perfect timing for me.
 Back in the early 70’s City-Tv was channel 79 on the UHF dial.
 City featured the Friday night Baby Blue Movie at midnight.
 All the boys at school would always talk about the previous week's movie.
 And not wanting to look like a stick in the mud, I talked as if I watched them also although I never really did because I had no TV.

 My mother never once woke up and I watched many of the Baby Blue movies.
 All those titillating soft porn movies like 'The Swedish Fly Girls'.
-They would be my first foray into watching naked women and experiencing my own sexual gratification.
-All within just twenty feet from the closed bedroom door of the most devout Jehovah’s Witness I ever knew, my mother.
-Thank Christ my mother was a very sound sleeper.
+They would be my first foray into watching naked women and experiencing my own sexual gratification all within just twenty feet from the closed bedroom door of the most devout Jehovah’s Witness I ever knew, my mother.
+Thank Christ my mother was a sound sleeper.
 Had she ever woken up and caught me watching those movies, I would have been grounded for years.

 I was now able to watch hockey on television when my mother would allow me.
 I no longer had to listen to games on the radio or walk over to a friend’s house to watch the Leafs play.
 Back in the early seventies, the Leafs were on television just twice a week, Saturday nights on CBC and Wednesday nights on CTV.